GTA-UFRJ/sensingbus/flushing/README.md

 * SD Card;
 * SD Card Reader.
 ### Preparation:

-Step 1) Download some Operatig System.
+Step 1) Download some Operational System.
 In this tutorial, Raspdian was chosen as OS.
 Download it in the following link.

 		https://www.raspberrypi.org/downloads/raspbian/